matslil/sisdel/sisdel.md

-This is the tree of types being pre-defined by Sisdel:
+This is the tree of types being predefined by Sisdel:

 type
  |-- constraint